Skip to Main Content

 • Step 1a -- Outlining purposes, or [writing action = answering the “So What?” question.
 Explain in clear language the objectives of your study]

 • Step 1b -- Announcing present research [writing action = describe the purpose of your study in terms of what the research is going to do or accomplish.
-In the social sciences, the “So What?” question still needs to addressed]
+In the social sciences, this also relates to answering the “So What?” question]

 • Step 2 -- Announcing principle findings [writing action = present a brief, general summary of key findings written, such as, “The findings indicate a need for...,” or “The research suggests four approaches to....”]